clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 2. All Certificates (_AIACrawler.html_)

-The _AIACrawler.html_ file gives all FPKI CA certificates found by the Crawler (in four Sections):
+The _AIACrawler.html_ (HTML) file lists all FPKI CA certificates found by the Crawler (in four Sections):

 * **Certificates Found with Validated AIA Chains to COMMON &mdash;** All certificates with validated paths to COMMON and the certificate policies to which they validate.<!--Does this mean: "the certificates policies to which they validate" if NOT COMMON?-->